openEDI/documentation/ImperialValleyDarkFiber/DarkFiber.md

 ## Directory structure

 This dataset contains continuous raw DAS data acquired over a period of two days (November 12-13, 2020) at the beginning of the Imperial
 Valley Dark Fiber Project.
-It consists 2,880 files, each labeled with the collection date.
+It consists 2,880 files of approximately 400 MB each, each labeled with the start time naming scheme DF__UTC_YYYYMMDD_HHMMSS.SSS.h5.

 ## Data Format